XuMengyaAmy/P-CBLS/README.md

 Tiny-ImageNet Dataset (https://www.kaggle.com/c/tiny-imagenet)

+The detailed README files for each task can be found inside the corresponding code folder.

 ## Here, we take the training commands on Tiny-ImageNet as the example to demonstrate the usage of our approaches.
 ## Command to train models with CBLS approach on  Tiny-ImageNet:
 ```